kartik-venugopal/swift-ffmpeg-player/README.md

 It seems that there aren't too many similar **beginner-level** demo projects or tutorials related to ffmpeg out there.
 I myself searched for almost 3 whole years to finally learn enough to write this basic app.
 The few resources I found were too advanced or overwhelming or didn't provide a concrete implementation to play with and learn from.

-It should not have to take so much effort for someone to be able to get a quick n dirty ffmpeg-based player up and running in minutes.
+It should not have to take so much effort for someone to be able to get a quick n dirty ffmpeg-based player up and running in a couple of hours.
 So, here goes my attempt to make it easier!

 That said, I have shared links, below, to much bigger and more comprehensive resources which I myself learned from.